splunk/public-o11y-docs/sp-oncall/alerts/reroute-an-incident.rst

    will page and escalate in accordance with the steps indicated in the policy.
--  You will want to ensure your team members have appropriately set up their policies such that important incidents aren’t being routed to email purgatory.
+-  You will want to ensure your team members have appropriately set up their policies such that important incidents aren't being routed to email purgatory.

 **Web Portal**